prompt/actions-assert/README.md

 # Assert

-A GitHub Action for asserting **actual** is **expected** in GitHub Workflows.
-Designed for GitHub Action integration tests and robust build pipelines.
+A GitHub Action for asserting **actual** is **expected** in GitHub Workflows, designed for GitHub Action integration tests and robust build pipelines.

 * Cast action input values from strings to `type` for type safety
 * Distribute reusable assertions via npm